-One of Myanmar’s top attractions, the area known as Bagan (ပုဂ) or, bureaucratically, as the ‘Bagan Archaeological Zone’, occupies an impressive 26-sq-mile area 118 miles south of Mandalay and 429 miles north of Yangon.
-The Ayeyarwady River drifts past its northern and western sides.
+This temple town is one of Myanmar’s main attractions.
+Once the capital of a powerful ancient kingdom, the area known as Bagan (ပုဂံ) or, bureaucratically, as the ‘Bagan Archaeological Zone’ occupies an impressive 26-sq-mile area.
+The Ayeyarwady (Irrawaddy) River drifts past its northern and western sides.

-The area’s most active town and chief transport hub is Nyaung U, in the northeast corner.
-About 2.5 miles west, Old Bagan is the former site of the village that moved to 2 miles south to New Bagan in 1990.
+The area’s most active town and main transport hub is Nyaung U, in the northeastern corner.
+About 2.5 miles west, Old Bagan is the former site of the village that was relocated 2 miles south to New Bagan in 1990.
 Between the two is Myinkaba, a village boasting a long-running lacquerware tradition.